 - (v) after the appointment of the third arbitrator decisions, orders or awards shall be made by all or a majority of the arbitrators; - (vi) the view of the third arbitrator shall prevail in relation to a decision, order or award in respect of which there is neither unanimity nor a majority under paragraph (v). - 9.
-If the tribunal is to consist of two arbitrators and an umpire: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may appoint an umpire at any time after they themselves are appointed and shall do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint an umpire within 14 days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the umpire; - (c) the umpire shall attend any substantive hearing and shall following his appointment be supplied with the same documents and other materials as are supplied to the other arbitrators; - (d) the umpire may take part in and, if the original arbitrators so agree, chair the hearing and deliberate with the original arbitrators; - (e) decisions, orders and awards shall be made by the original arbitrators unless and until they cannot agree on a matter relating to the arbitration.
-In that event they shall forthwith give notice in writing to the parties and the umpire, whereupon the umpire shall replace them as the tribunal with power to make decisions, orders and awards as if he were the sole arbitrator.
+Subject to the terms of the arbitration agreement, if the tribunal is to consist of two arbitrators and an umpire: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may appoint an umpire at any time after they themselves are appointed and shall do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint an umpire within 14 days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the umpire; - (c) the umpire shall attend any substantive hearing and shall following his appointment be supplied with the same documents and other materials as are supplied to the other arbitrators; - (d) the umpire may take part in and, if the original arbitrators so agree, chair the hearing and deliberate with the original arbitrators; - (e) decisions, orders and awards shall be made by the original arbitrators unless and until they cannot agree on a matter relating to the arbitration.
+In that event they shall forthwith give notice in writing to the parties and the umpire, whereupon the umpire shall replace them as the tribunal with power to make decisions, orders and awards as if he were the sole arbitrator. - 10.
+Where each of two parties is to appoint an arbitrator, and one party refuses to do so, or fails to do so within the time specified, the provisions of section 17 of the Act will apply, unless the parties agree otherwise. - 11.
+Subject to the terms of the arbitration agreement, where it provides for these Terms to apply and if the tribunal is to consist of a sole arbitrator, if within 14 days of one party calling for arbitration the parties have not agreed upon a sole arbitrator: (a) either party may apply in writing for the appointment of a sole arbitrator by the President of the LMAA; (b) such application shall be accompanied by a remittance in favour of the LMAA for making the appointment (the amount of such remittance being specified from time to time on the LMAA's website); (c) the party applying to the President shall give a concise explanation of the issues likely to arise, and as to whether any particular expertise on the part of the arbitrator is required but shall not suggest any particular names of potential arbitrators; (d) the President, having considered the nature of the dispute, shall appoint a sole arbitrator and give notice of such appointment to the parties.